 |The field strengths are expressed in terms of peak of the root-mean-square (rms) over the complete modulation period.|

 The threat levels identified above are the result of an FAA review of existing studies on the subject of HIRF, in light of the ongoing work of the Electromagnetic Effects Harmonization Working Group of the Aviation Rulemaking Advisory Committee.

-As discussed above, these special conditions are applicable to Cessna Model 650 airplanes modified by Columbia Avionics.
-Should Columbia Avionics apply later for a supplemental type certificate to modify any other model included on Type Certificate No. A9NM to incorporate the same or similar novel or unusual design feature, these special conditions would apply to that model as well under § 21.101.
+As discussed above, these special conditions are applicable to Cessna Model 650 airplanes modified by Elliott Aviation Technical Product Development, Inc. Should Elliott Aviation Technical Product Development, Inc. apply at a later date for a supplemental type certificate to modify any other model included on Type Certificate No. A9NM to incorporate the same or similar novel or unusual design feature, these special conditions would apply to that model as well under provisions of § 21.101.

-This action affects only certain novel or unusual design features on Cessna Model 650 airplanes modified by Columbia Avionics.
-It is not a rule of general applicability and affects only the applicant who applied to the FAA for approval of these features on the airplane.
+This action affects only certain novel or unusual design features on Cessna Model 650 airplanes modified by Elliott Aviation Technical Product Development, Inc. It is not a rule of general applicability and affects only the applicant who applied to the FAA for approval of these features on the airplane.

 The substance of these special conditions has been subjected to the notice and comment procedure in several prior instances and has been derived without substantive change from those previously issued.
 Because a delay would significantly affect the certification of the airplane, which is imminent, the FAA has determined that prior public notice and comment are unnecessary and impracticable, and good cause exists for adopting these special conditions upon issuance.
 The FAA is requesting comments to allow interested persons to submit views that may not have been submitted in response to the prior opportunities for comment described above.Start List of Subjects

 List of Subjects in 14 CFR Part 25

 - Aviation safety